 Love local with Google My Business

 This is a really valuable tool for businesses and I do a lot of work for my clients in this area.
-Google My Business counts reviews as a ranking factor and so an increase in the number of positive reviews correlates to a higher ranking in the Local Pack.
+Google My Business counts reviews as a ranking factor and so an increase in the number of positive correlates to a higher ranking in the Local Pack.

 Use rich snippets